It Should Happen to You: Plot

 Gladys Glover is a young woman who yearns for fame.
 Strolling through Central Park, she meets Pete Sheppard, who is a documentary maker.
 Gladys tells him she has just been fired and has $1,000 saved up.
-Despite her savings, she is discouraged at having gotten nowhere in two years and she wants to make a name for herself.
+Despite her savings, she is discouraged at having got nowhere in two years and she wants to make a name for herself.
 Pete, who is clearly taken with her, gets her address by offering to drop her a postcard when the documentary is finished so she can see herself in it.
 He encourages her to follow her dreams before the two part ways.

 Wandering despondently, Gladys's attention is caught by a large billboard overlooking Columbus Circle that is available for rent.
 She has visions of her name on the billboard, and manages to secure it.
 Within a few days the sign is up and she is thrilled.
 However, it turns out the Adams Soap company has traditionally booked the sign and is upset to learn that another client has obtained it.
 She is called to a meeting where Evan Adams III attempts to induce her to give up the sign by offering her more money.
 Gladys is not interested.
 She is called to another meeting and is offered six signs in exchange for the one.
 This time, she accepts.
 Now, there are six huge signs in New York, one in lights, each saying simply "Gladys Glover".

 Meanwhile, Pete has taken an apartment adjacent to Gladys, and the two become friends.
 Pete is, however, exasperated by Gladys's fascination with her signs and her requests he tour the city with her to see them.
 City-goers are intrigued by the mysterious signs.
 Gladys shops in Macy's department store, and when she gives her name, the word spreads quickly and dozens of people flock to get her autograph.